 - Representation Through Taxation: Revenue, Politics, and Development in Postcommunist States.
 2008.
 Cambridge University Press (Cambridge Studies in Comparative Politics).
-Honorable mention, AAASS Davis Center Book Prize in Political and Social Studies.
+AAASS Davis Center Book Prize in Political and Social Studies, honorable mention.
 Based on Ph.D. dissertation, Mancur Olson Award for best dissertation in political economy.
 Details.

 - Collective Action and Representation in Autocracies: Evidence from Russia’s Great Reforms.
 2018.
 With Paul Castañeda Dower, Evgeny Finkel, and Steven Nafziger.
 American Political Science Review.
 112(1):125-147.
 Michael Wallerstein Award for best paper published in political economy.
 European Politics and Society Best Article Award, honorable mention.
 (Web appendix, replication data.)

 - Formal Models of Nondemocratic Politics.
 2016.
 With Konstantin Sonin and Milan Svolik.
 Annual Review of Political Science.
 19:565-84.
 (Web appendix.)

 - Does Reform Prevent Rebellion?
 Evidence from Russia’s Emancipation of the Serfs.
 2015.
 With Evgeny Finkel and Tricia Olsen.
 Comparative Political Studies.48(8):984-1019.
-European Politics and Society Best Paper Award.
+European Politics and Society Best Article Award.
 Comparative Political Studies Editorial Board Best Paper Award.
 (Web appendix, replication data.)

 - Electoral Manipulation as Bureaucratic Control.
 2015.
 With Alberto Simpser.
 American Journal of Political Science.
 59(1):212–224.